HALL Surname DNA Project Background

 The HALL DNA Project welcomes all Hall family members and others with Y-DNA or Family Finder results which match participating HALL Family Members.
 We encourage you to join today!

-Our project now has several hundred members, mostly currently in the United States, Ireland, or the United Kingdom; however, we do encourage Halls from anywhere to participate.
+Our project now has over a thousand members, mostly currently in the United States, Ireland, or the United Kingdom; however, we do encourage Halls from anywhere to participate.
 Many distinct HALL family groups have been identified and these are displayed in the Y-DNA results on the tab above.
 We are making exciting discoveries from almost every member who joins the project.

 Participating is an opportunity to uncover information not provided in the paper records, which will help with your research of your family tree.
 We will also discover which family trees are related.
 As the project progresses, it is envisaged the results for the various family trees will provide information on the evolution of the surname.